FCC saving taxpayers 85% with Zendesk CX solution

 Modernizing a process that once involved 800 numbers and physical mail, the FCC implemented Zendesk as its first-ever external-facing SaaS solution.
-By shifting away from a 15-year-old on-premise legacy system, the FCC has replaced 18 outdated complaint forms and reduced overall carrier response time from 10 days to minutes.
+By retiring a 15-year-old homegrown legacy system, the FCC replaced 18 outdated complaint forms and reduced carrier response time from 10 days to minutes.
+Now, the FCC can serve citizens faster than ever, helping enforce consumer and communication violations.

 If Zendesk Support can successfully scale within Big Government, then you can be successful with enterprises of any size.